 Where did it come from?

 Was it sustainably and ethically sourced?
 Manufactured in a facility that is energy-efficient and recycles waste and water?
-Shipped locally or shipped across the world?
+Shipped with reusable packaging locally, or shipped in single-use packaging across the world?

 What is it made of?